spacelift-io/spacelift-migration-kit/README.md

 Environment variables can be referenced by their name preceded by the `$` sign (e.g., `$API_TOKEN`).
 This is helpful if you do not want to store sensitive information in the configuration file.

+If a `.env` file is present at the root of the Spacelift Migration Kit folder, it will be automatically loaded when running `spacemk` and  the tests, and the environment variables it contains will be available to that process.

 ### Audit

 This step is optional but recommended.
 It will analyze your current setup and display statistics in the terminal.
 Also, an Excel file with the list of entities to be migrated is created (`tmp/report.xlsx`).